TBoneXX/README_Generator/develop/README.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Installation
-The application is run from the terminal command line by running node index.js
+Open the terminal and run node index.js
 ## Usage
-Upon initializing the app a series of questions about the project are asked, enter the appropriate information into the prompts to generate each appropriate section of the README
+Answer the inquirer prompts to populate the data for each section of the README
 ## License
 This project is licensed under the <a href="https://opensource.org/licenses/MIT">MIT</a> license.
 ## Contribution
 Contributors: N/A
 ## Testing
-Check README output against inputs
+Testing is manual, compare the outputs on the README to the desired inputs

 ## Questions
 For questions about this repo, application, or to provide feedback please contact me at mark.edward.turner@gmail.com